Roof Inspections Jacksonville

 Whether you want to drill through a concrete slab, or chip concrete, or just curious about what is in your concrete slab, EMA Concrete Scanning can help you avoid rebar, post-tension cables and electrical conduits.
 Our uniformed, professional GPR Technicians are trained to handle a wide variety of residential and commercial Concrete X-ray issues.

-EMA Concrete Scanning offers a full array of excellent commercial services to contractors, architects, builders, and businesses and offices in the Florida.
+MTA Concrete gpr rebar services Scanning offers a full array of excellent commercial services to contractors, architects, builders, and businesses and offices in the Florida.
 The following will convince you to call our GPR technicians today:

 - Best in the industry, detailed scanning reports with post processed images are provided within 72 hours of scanning.